Ares-Infenus/Ares-Infenus/README.md

 <!--Start Intro-->
 <p align="left">I am a Data Scientist and Machine Learning Enthusiast with a huge love for Python, R, SQL, C++, Power Bi, Latex, Tableau and Data Visualization. </p>

-- ✨ Student of life :)
-- 🌱 I’m currently learning many things, I believe that everyday is a learning opportunity.
-- 🏙 A lifetime insider and Mentor at [Exercism](https://exercism.org/profiles/Kiran1689).
-- 💁‍♂️ Volunteer MOD at **Dev Community**.
-- ✍ I write technical blogs, You can visit my blog site at [DEV](https://dev.to/dev_kiran).
-- ❤ Contributing to Open Source.
-- 💻 Visit my [Portfolio](https://kiran1689.github.io) for more details about me.
 <!--End Intro-->

 <!--Profile Count Badge-->